How does this medication work? What will it do for me?

 To treat homozygous familial hyperlipidemia, the starting dose is 420 mg injected once monthly.
 After 3 months, your doctor may increase your dose to 420 mg every 2 weeks, depending on your response to this medication.

 If your dose is 420 mg, you will use 1 prefilled cartridge of 420 mg or 3 prefilled autoinjectors injected one after the other, within 30 minutes.
 Before injecting the medication, allow it to sit at room temperature for 45 minutes if using the 420 mg cartridge or 30 minutes if using the 120 mg autoinjector.
 Do not warm it in any other way.
 Subcutaneous injections are administered in the abdomen, upper arm, or thigh area.
+Rotate through the sites you use to inject the medication each time.
 Do not use the injection if it is discolored, cloudy, or if you can see particles in the solution.

 If you are injecting this medication yourself, your doctor will show you how to use this medication properly.
 If you are not sure how to use it or have questions about how to use it, contact your doctor.
 Before using this medication, thoroughly read the patient information provided and, if you have any questions, ask your doctor.
 If a family member or caregiver will be giving you the injections, your doctor should instruct them on how to give the injection.